How do you feel if you don’t have to visit the store to get chives, instead visit your backyard to harvest fresh Chives to make your dish delicious?

 Also Read: How To Grow Cilantro (Coriander) From Cuttings?

-Can You Grow Chives from Cuttings?
+How to Grow Chives from Cuttings?

-Growing chives from cuttings is not an impossible task.
 However, if you are doing it for the first time, you might need some assistance as to how one should go about it.

 It all starts from harvesting the chive plants using the right techniques.
 Most people are quick to lose hope or give negative decisions about the ability of chives to grow from cuttings.